ml-archive/blog/source/_posts/2018-08-06-Android WorkManager.md

 ### Links

-A more detailed and advanced tutorial on how to work with WorkMananger from Google: https://codelabs.developers.google.com/codelabs/android-workmanager/#0
+A more detailed and advanced tutorial on how to work with WorkManager from Google: https://codelabs.developers.google.com/codelabs/android-workmanager/#0

 More about WorkManager:
 </br>
 https://developer.android.com/topic/libraries/architecture/workmanager

 <sub>Tags: WorkManager, Android, Jetpack, Threads.</sub>